rauhs/klang/README.md

 # Features

 * Central hub to push all log messages in your client app
-* Define multiple tabs that filter only the messages that you're interested in.
-* Filter exactly what you want in a tab with transducers (allows things like:
-  "wait for event X, then show the next 10 events")
+* Define multiple tabs that filter only the messages that you're interested in with transducers (allows things like: "wait for event X, then show the next 10 events")
+* Zero overhead and removal of all log function calls for production by eliding all calls with macros.
+No Klang code goes into your app.
-* Enter a search term to find log messages
+* Enter a search term to quickly find log messages
 * Pausing the UI in case of many logs arriving.
 This will not discard the logs but buffer them.
 * Clone existing tabs to quickly apply different search terms.